Black And Tan Coonhound

 Training Milestones for Black and Tan Coonhound

-Successful training for Black and Tan Coonhound respects this breed's moderate (independent thinker) trainability profile and natural easygoing tendencies.
+Training results for a Black And Tan Coonhound depend on matching the method to the breed's real-world trainability profile and natural easygoing tendencies.
 Weeks one through four: focus on establishing trust and learning your Black and Tan Coonhound's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Black and Tan Coonhound owners should expect the training journey to require patience given this breed's moderate (independent thinker) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources